My 4-year-old daughter is currently obsessed with Pluto.

 Before you head out, grab a seat and catch a showing of Destination Moon in the central theatre.
 It’s a short retelling of the story of the Apollo moon missions that includes a theatre screen, retro tv screen and even the incredible floor screen.
 Prominently featured in the Destination Moon theatre is a chunk of moon rock, well-lit for an up close and personal look.

-2019 is the 50th anniversary of the first moon landing, making this year the perfect time to visit the SPACE Gallery at the TELUS World of Science… just in case you need one more reason to launch an exploration of your own!
+2019 was the 50th anniversary of the first moon landing, just in case you need one more reason to launch an exploration of your own!